yearn/yearn-comms/public/_posts/_articles/kish/my-first-impressions-at-yearn/en.md

 ## What’s Next
 At the end of each month, Yearn pays contributors through [Coordinape](https://coordinape.com/).
 Coordinape is a web3 payment tool, which is separated from the Yearn ecosystem.
 Individuals first contribute, then they are added to Coordinape which allows them to receive a monthly grant in a token (for Yearn it’s [$YFI](https://coinmarketcap.com/currencies/yearn-finance/)) for their work.
 By allocating and rewarding individuals based on the amount of work completed, Daos have an easy way to compensate active participants.
 I am looking forward to finishing up current projects and wrapping up my first month at Yearn!

+Stay tuned for more updates over the coming months, I plan to continue to document my journey here at Yearn!